linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-windows/index.md

 ### PowerShell - Windows 10

 The default terminal for Windows 10 is PowerShell.
-To connect to a server using SSH within PowerShell, the OpenSSH client needs to be installed.
+To connect to a server using SSH on Windows 10 within PowerShell, the OpenSSH client needs to be installed.
 OpenSSH is available on newer versions of Windows 10 (April 2018 update and later), though it may need to be manually enabled.

 #### Install the OpenSSH Client